charlesclz03/flowforge/DOCS/summaries/ASSETS_GUIDE.md

 ## What You Need to Create

-Your FlowForge app needs the following visual assets to be production-ready:
+Your Freestyla app needs the following visual assets to be production-ready:

 ### 1. Favicon & Icons